alexcu2718/fdf/README.md

-# fdf
+# fdf - High-Performance POSIX File Finder

-(Jeremy Clarkson voice )
-'Probably the fastest finder you'll find on POSIX for regex/glob matching files`
+ **An Experimental**  alternative to `fd`/`find` tool for regex/glob matching, with colourised output.

+Not production-ready: API unstable, renaming pending.
+NOT IN A STATE FOR CONTRIBUTION

+(It works, it just hasn't got the feature set I'd like yet, see copious tests!)

+(Mostly this is done as a project to learn C+assembly, somehow just got bigger)

 **i do have benchmark suites!**

-## INTRO
+## Important Notes

-NOT IN A STATE FOR USE/CONTRIBUTION, YE HAVE BEEN WARNED!

-I have to change the name first and make the API actually coherent (I haven't tried using it as a crate yet)

 As I fix and improve certain features, I will make it open to contributions.